boolean result = true;

 int i = 100000;

-keyword isn't used when initializing a variable of a primitive type.
+>> You may have noticed that the new keyword isn't used when initializing a variable of a primitive type.

 >> Primitive types are special data types built into the language; they are not objects created from a class.